 - Case study: How Niall Doherty reached conversational competence in Spanish in 3.5 months (Quite a similar post)

 - How to Learn 2,000 Kanji in 3 Months: Mission Possible (Quite a similar post)

-- How to travel the world on the cheap (RANDOM - Somewhat similar post)
+- 29 life lessons learned in travelling the world for 8 years straight (RANDOM - Somewhat similar post)